Never Catch Me: Music video

 Directed by Hiro Murai, the video begins at a funeral (including attendees Flying Lotus and Thundercat in cameo roles).
-Seemingly a sad video, it turns instantly joyful when the two late children - a boy and a girl - bound out of their caskets at the front of the church and dance gleefully down the aisle.
+Seemingly a sad video, it turns instantly joyful when the two late children—a boy and a girl—bound out of their caskets at the front of the church and dance gleefully down the aisle.
 The mourners can't see the children as they dance right out of the church and out onto a blacktop, but a group of other kids chases after them as they hop in a hearse and drive away.

-The clip was featured by several publications on their year-end list of best videos, including Pitchfork, Spin, and Stereogumwith the latter listing it at number one.
+The clip was featured by several publications on their year-end list of best videos, including Pitchfork, Spin, and Stereogum—with the latter listing it at number one.
 The video received two nominations at the 2015 MTV Video Music Awards: Best Choreography and Best Cinematography, ultimately winning the latter.